BYTE-Club-CCNY/leetcode-tracker/README.md

 - Update manifest.json: add icons and host permissions array This update adds an "icons" field to manifest.json, specifying various icon sizes.
 It also moves the "host_permissions" field into a proper array.
 Permissions were given to begin scripting.

--Add types for chrome and dependencies
+- Add types for chrome and dependencies
 This commit adds the @types/chrome package as a devDependency and includes its dependencies: @types/filesystem and @types/har-format.|